 Postseason FAQ: What's next for the Astros?

-September 25th, 2024
+September 30th, 2024

 The Astros completed an improbable comeback in the division race by beating the Mariners, 4-3, on Tuesday at Minute Maid Park to win the AL West.
 They’ve won the division title in each of the last seven 162-game seasons, but this one was different.

-“We were 10 games out in June and I was going into the office every single day and rallying the coaches and telling them, ‘Hey, let’s just keep pushing these guys, keep motivating the group,’” first-year manager Joe Espada said.
+“We were 10 games out in June and I was going into the office every single day and rallying the coaches, and telling them, ‘Hey, let’s just keep pushing these guys, keep motivating the group,’” first-year manager Joe Espada said.
 “The players said, ‘We got this.
 We’re a good team.
 We’ve just got to go on a hot streak and we’ll turn this around.’
 And we did.
 This is special.”

 The Astros are back in the postseason for the eighth consecutive season and will be aiming to advance to their eighth AL Championship Series in a row.
-Over the past seven years, they’ve won four pennants and two World Series titles, falling a game short of reaching the Fall Classic last year.
+Over the past seven years, they’ve won four pennants and two World Series titles, falling one game short of reaching the Fall Classic last year.

 Here are answers to a few questions you might have: